 On May 15, 1948, the United Nations voted to recognize the State of Israel.

-The chief negotiator of the 1949 Armistice Agreements between Israel and Egypt, Lebanon, Jordon, and Syria was African American Ralph Bunche -- for which he became the first black to win the Nobel Peace Prize.
+The chief negotiator of the 1949 Armistice Agreements between Israel and Egypt, Lebanon, Jordan, and Syria was African American Ralph Bunche -- for which he became the first black to win the Nobel Peace Prize.

 Truman offered Bunche numerous high-level foreign policy positions, but Bunche respectfully declined.